Mike Posner discography

-American singer and songwriter Mike Posner has released four studio albums, two extended plays, four mixtapes, two poetry albums, 26 singles (including eight as a featured artist), and 14 music videos (including one as a featured artist).
+American singer and songwriter Mike Posner has released five studio albums, two extended plays, four mixtapes, two poetry albums, 42 singles (including eight as a featured artist), and 15 music videos (including one as a featured artist).
 Posner has written songs for Justin Bieber, Maroon 5, Labrinth, Nick Jonas, Nelly, Big Sean, Avicii, Austin Mahone and others.

 Posner's debut studio album 31 Minutes to Takeoff was released on August 10, 2010.
 "Cooler than Me" was released as the lead single from the album on April 16, 2010.
 The song reached the top ten in the US peaking at number six, the song also peaked to number three in New Zealand and number three in Canada.
 It sold over 3,000,000 downloads in the US.
 "Please Don't Go" was released as the second single from the album on June 9, 2010, peaking at number 16 in the US.
 "Bow Chicka Wow Wow" was released as the third single from the album on February 3, 2011, and features vocals from American rapper Lil Wayne, peaking at number 30 in the US.

 In 2016, his 2015 single "I Took a Pill in Ibiza" was remixed by Seeb and became his comeback hit after five years.

-in 2025, Mike released the album "The Beginning," a audio journey through his life and self-reflection.
+In 2025, Mike released the album The Beginning, containing songs about his life and self-reflection.